ahmedwael19/Udacity-Machine-Learning-Nano-Degree/README.md

   * Final Task : which calls all the functions in other .py files and start training given the designed reward function.

   ## Capstone Project
- For the capstone project, I worked on the Chest X-Ray images dataset avaliable on [Kaggle](#https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+ For the capstone project, I worked on the Chest X-Ray images dataset avaliable on [Kaggle](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
 I reached a recall of 96.8% which is beats all the scores on Kaggle, except the top one with a recall of 98%.
-You can find all the information in the [readme](#https://github.com/ahmedwael19/Udacity-Machine-Learning-Nano-Degree/blob/master/Capstone%20Project/ReadMe.md) for the project.
+You can find all the information in the [readme](https://github.com/ahmedwael19/Udacity-Machine-Learning-Nano-Degree/blob/master/Capstone%20Project/ReadMe.md) for the project.

  ## Mini Projects

+ ### Method Validation
    * Grid Search

+ ### Supervised Learning
+ ### Deep Learning
+ ### Unsupervised Learning
+### Reinforcement Learning
-* Decision Trees Titanic *(Supervised Learning)
+* Decision Trees Titanic ( Supervised Learning )
 * Spam Classifier ( Supervised Learning - Naive Bayes - )
 * Gradient Descent ( Neural Networks )
 * IMDB data in Keras (Deep Neural Networks)
 * Student Admissions in Keras ( Deep Neural Networks )
+* k-means Clustering of Movie Ratings ( Unsupervised Learning )
+* DBSCAN ( Unsupervised Learning )
+* GMM Clustering and Cluster Validation ( Unsupervised Learning )
+* Hierarchical Clustering ( Unsupervised Learning )
+* PCA Mini Project ( Unsupervised Learning )
+* Dynamic Programming
+Monto Carlo
+* Temporal Difference
+* Deep Q-Learning